Australian High Commission

 How can I apply?

-All applications for the 2023-24 DAP program must be submitted through Smartygrants, our online grants management system.
-Smartygrants operates on a web-based platform and can be accessed from anywhere with an internet connection.
+All application for the 2024-2025 Vanuatu-Australia Community Grants Program must be submitted through our Smartygrants, our online grants management system.
+Smartygrants operates on a web-based platform that can be access from anywhere with an internet connection.

 What do I do if I need help?